samyarsworld/samyarsworld.github.io/README.md

-# Project Title: Real-time Chat Application
+# Project Title: Algorithm Visualizers

 ### To use the application, head to samyarsworld.github.io and play around with our cool algorithms!